-Comfort food at its finest is found in this simple, yet delicious, recipe that only takes a few minutes of effort because you can let your slow cooker do the real work.
+True comfort food is found in this simple, yet delicious, homestyle cheesy recipe that only takes a few minutes of effort to make because you can let your slow cooker (or CrockPot) do all of the actual work.
 Your family’s new favorite meal to add to the dinner rotation is sure to be this Chicken Bacon Ranch Macaroni and Cheese.

-Well, this particular meal is one that I’ve been working on and not only were my kids happy about having it for dinner last night, but when I reheated the left-overs for lunch today, they were still pleased that it was what we were eating.
+Well, this particular meal is one that I’ve been working on and not only were my kids happy about having it for dinner, but when I reheated the left-overs for lunch today, they were still pleased that it was what we were eating.

 These recipes appeal to people because they only take a handful or so minutes of prep, only use one dish (being the slow cooker itself so there are hardly any dishes), and are super tasty!